nuls-io/devsite/source/contract/index.md

 ### io.nuls.contract.sdk.annotation.View

-`@View Marks the @View method.
-After the call, the contract status does not change.
-You can query the contract status in this way.`
+`@Viewlabels the method of @View.
+After it is called, the contract status will remain and it can be researched by such means`

 ```java
 @Target({ElementType.METHOD})